sourceallies/interviews/README.md

 Every GitHub user has 120 free core hours of codespaces available per month, which will be hard to go over unless you are using codespaces outside of interviewing.
 You should not have to worry about being charged for usage unless you [explicitly set a spending limit](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/managing-the-spending-limit-for-github-codespaces).
 If you would like to avoid using codespaces, you are welcome to get this repo running locally using VSCode, docker, and the remote containers extension.

-If you decide to use codespaces, we would encourage you to delete your running codespace after the interview by visiting [this link](https://github.com/codespaces/). *Note:* deleting the codespace will remove all files so make sure you've finished your review prior to deleting the codespace.
+Codespaces will automatically delete after 7 days.
+You can manually delete your running codespace after the interview by visiting [this link](https://github.com/codespaces/). _Note:_ deleting the codespace will remove all files so make sure you've finished your review prior to deleting the codespace.

 As always, feel free to reach out if anything in the process is causing problems or concern.